kgar/foundry-vtt-tidy-5e-sheets/To Do/Dark Mode/To Do - Dark Mode.md

 - [ ] set the class advancement SVG fills to our `--t5ek-primary-font` value 💪
 - [ ] set the width/height of the SVG images appropriately
 - [ ] leave the image filter variable intact as a fallback, and have the styles support it
+- [ ] item tables in dark mode have a little sliver of border-left on the rows

 ### Tiny MCE Styles